tugcanolgun/vigilio/.github/README.md

 ## 👍 Features

 * Easy to install.
-* Automated movie info, imdb score, image, genre, subtitle fetching.
+* Automated movie info, imdb score, image, genre, subtitle downloading.
 * Continue movie feature.
 * My list feature that you can add and remove your movies.
 * Fully featured video player with subtitle and video quality options.